 It worked.
 The blood-tracking ability that I’d inherited from the harpy on the Meregan’s world kicked in.
 I felt the presence of the skeleblineist directly above me, in the ceiling.
 It was hiding there, waiting for an opening.
 So I gave it one.
 Turning away, I took a step toward Scout.
 The presence above me followed.
 As I continued to walk that way, it pursued me.
 One step after another, the thing waited to pounce.
 And I let it think it had the upper hand, forcing myself to act like I didn’t know where it was.

 One final step, and I sensed the skeleblineist make its move.
 The thing lunged down out of the ceiling.
 If I hadn’t known it was there, it would have taken me completely by surprise and probably gotten its hands around my throat.
 Instead, I spun and whipped up the staff that I had been charging up the whole time.
 As the staff slammed into the completely surprised goblin-thing, I triggered the explosion.
 The skeleblineist had time to let out a single second of a shriek before literally popping apart.
 I was sprayed with so much gunk and assorted nasty bits that I might as well have been in the front row of a Gallagher show.
-It wasn’t a pretty sight, and it didn’t exactly smell pretty either.
+It wasn’t a pretty sight, and it didn’t exactly smell pretty either, even with the scent filter spray Deveron gave us (making me wonder how bad it would’ve been without that).
 But the thing was dead.

 Of course, that meant that there was a moment of distraction as a rush of pleasure rose in me.
 I was starting to get the hang of it, but still.
 I shuddered, eyes closing briefly as I felt the rush from killing the thing.
-My aura glowed briefly, filling the dimly lit room around us before it, and the pleasure, faded.
+My aura flared a bit, filling the dimly lit room around us before it, and the pleasure, faded.

 Opening my eyes, I grimaced while rubbing a hand over my face.
 “Eww.
 Remind me to bring wet-naps the next time we do this.”
 Then I focused on Scout.
 “One down,” I announced before stepping that way.
 She’d managed to hit one of the things with a shot, and its blood was on the console nearby.
 Extending a hand, I touched the sticky substance.
 “I’ve got this,” I announced.
 “Can you look for that map?”